- Attractive Interest Rates

 “Which one is better?”

 These are the two most commonly asked questions when comparing loan options.
 With an FHA mortgage, you must use an approved FHA lender to participate in an FHA loan program.
 When you apply for a conventional mortgage, you can approach any lender and use comparison sites to find the best deals.
-However, the credit requirements for an FHA mortgage are far less strict than the requirements for a conventional mortgage.“What is the difference between an FHA loan versus a Conventional loan?”
+However, the credit requirements for an FHA mortgage are far less strict than the requirements for a conventional mortgage.

 WHY HOMEBUYERS ARE CHOOSING US?